poliva/lightum/README.md

 Indicator applet
 ----------------
-An [indicator applet](https://github.com/poliva/lightum-indicator) is also available to contro lightum from your desktop pannel.
+An [indicator applet](https://github.com/poliva/lightum-indicator) is also available to contro lightum from your desktop panel.

 Enjoy! :)